ibm-mas/gitops-demo/README.md

 This is the only time we will directly make changes on the cluster, with the installation of the **Account Root** application ArgoCD is ready to automatically deploy all necessary ArgoCD applications as you commit new configuration files to your **Config Repository**.

-!!! tip
+> [!TIP]
-    It is safe to work through the subsequent steps of this guide before waiting for the Applications created in each step to finish syncing and progress to `Healthy`.
+> It is safe to work through the subsequent steps of this guide before waiting for the Applications created in each step to finish syncing and progress to `Healthy`.
 This is possible since ArgoCD will take care of orchestrating the deployment, ensuring that each application sync is triggered only once its prerequisites have progressed to `Healthy`.
 See [Deployment Orchestration](https://ibm-mas.github.io/gitops/orchestration/) in the MAS GitOps documentation if you want to know more about how this works.

 ## Generate configuration for the Cluster Root Application